harningle/StataEditor/docs/installation.md

 The recommended way to install StataEditor is via [Package Control](https://packagecontrol.io/).
+A video guide is also available [here](config.md#video-tutorial).

 ## Install Sublime Text 3/4